 4. Massage Your Feet before Bed

 It’s as simple as it sounds: Using warm olive or sesame oil, rub your feet with firm, circular motions primarily using your thumb.
-Spend at least five to ten minutes massaging before bed followed up by a cleanup and you’ll probably sleep a little better while warming yourself up, too.
+Spend at least five to ten minutes massaging before bed and you’ll probably sleep a little better while warming yourself up, too.

 5. Check Your Dietary Habits